BatemaDevelopment/Dockercord-Bot/README.md

 Now you can use [Railway](https://railway.app?referralCode=BatemaDevelopment) to sign up for the best Cloud Hosting Service, so you can deploy your Discord Bot 24/7 (until you run out of your $5.00 (USD) credits for the month).
 CONGRATS!
 You just deployed your Discord Bot!
 I hope you enjoy it!

-# WORKAROUND FOR COMMANDS NOT DISPLAYING
+# WORK AROUND FOR COMMANDS NOT DISPLAYING
 1. Go to `Server Settings`
 2. Go to `Integrations`
 3. Select the Bot you used for this Dockerfile